NethServer/nethsecurity-docs/updates.rst

 These updates are intended for minor updates and bugfixes.

-Typically they are performed automatically, but at any time it is possible to check for new updates available by clicking on :guilabel:`Check for Fixes` button.
+Typically they could be performed automatically, but at any time it is possible to check for new updates available by clicking on :guilabel:`Check for Fixes` button.
 These updates do not require a restart of NethSecurity, they are tied to a specific version and distributed using packages.

 **2. System updates** (switching to a different version)